kkibria/dev_cookbook/docs/_topics/svelte.md

 ### Contexts vs. stores
 Contexts and stores seem similar.
 They differ in that stores are available to any part of an app, while a context is only available to a component and its descendants.
 This can be helpful if you want to use several instances of a component without the state of one interfering with the state of the others.

 In fact, you might use the two together.
-Since context is not **reactive**, values that change over time should be represented as stores:
+Since context is not **reactive** and not mutable, values that change over time should be represented as stores:

 ```auto
 const { these, are, stores } = getContext(...);